City Fresh creates and promotes a more healthy, vibrant, and equitable local foods system.

 Applicants for our Board of Directors.
 Familiarity with the City Fresh mission is not needed, just a passion for sustainable agriculture, tasty locally grown produce, and your community.
 City Fresh is seeking members who live, work in, or have worked in Lorain County and Cuyahoga County.

 Previous Board experience is not needed, as we are seeking members of all backgrounds and talents, and value the diverse contributions of our community members.
-Professionals from the development field or people with grant writing and fundraising experience are encouraged to join.
+Special consideration will be given to individuals from communities facing historic food and land access barriers.

 RESPONSIBILITIES OF A CITY FRESH BOARD MEMBER